Get Free Consult

 He also teaches other attorneys through seminars for the Atlanta Bar Association.
 The Georgia Bar Association and the Georgia Trial Lawyers Association are also organizations that he has helped with seminars.

 Matt Stoddard has become so well known for his work that he has been interviewed for many legal journals and news channels and papers.
 Speaking about his work allows him to get more eyes on the cases that he is currently working on.
 His education is superior, but his passion is the thing that has set him and his firm above the rest.
+Get in touch with us and let us know more about your case: 470-467-2200.

+Escalator injuries can happen anywhere that you need to use one.
+But there are some places that have been the site of many incidents of escalator injuries.
 According to a survey conducted by the Center for Construction Research and Training, escalators seriously injure about 6,800 people per year in the U.S, even causing some deaths.
 To make matters worse, Atlanta has several hotspots of escalator danger:

 With the sheer volume of traffic that passes through Hartsfield-Jackson International Airport, it stands to reason that some accidents, including motorcycle accidents, will happen on the premises.
 However, that same volume also makes patterns more obvious and, in the case of escalator injuries, disheartening.